Medium evolution of a static quark-antiquark pair in the large $N_{c}$ limit: An alternative graphical representation and the classical limit

 We can identify four building blocks from which we can obtain all the transitions that we discussed previously.
 Two of them correspond in the classical limit to two dipoles, while the other two correspond to quadrupoles.
 They are represented in fig. \ref{fig:blocks}.
 To simplify the discussion, we have given them names which are not meant to be understood literally.
-In the classical limit, a quark in the lower branch of the Schwinger-Keldysh contour is analogous to an antiquark in the upper branch, and vice versa.
-Then, we can either form two singlets by combining each quark with an antiquark or by combining a quark on the upper branch with a quark in the lower branch (and the same for the antiquarks).
-Singlet dipoles would correspond to the transition of two singlets made of a quark-antiquark pair, while quark dipoles would correspond to the transition of two singlets made of a quark in the upper branch and another in the lower branch, and an antiquark in the upper branch and another in the lower branch.
+In the classical limit, a quark on the lower branch of the Schwinger-Keldysh contour is analogous to an antiquark on the upper branch, and vice versa.
+Then, we can either form two singlets by combining each quark with an antiquark or by combining a quark on the upper branch with a quark on the lower branch (and the same for the antiquarks).
+Singlet dipoles would correspond to the transition of two singlets made of a quark-antiquark pair, while quark dipoles would correspond to the transition of two singlets made of a quark on the upper branch and another on the lower branch, and an antiquark on the upper branch and another on the lower branch.
 The quadrupole and the inverse quadrupole represent transitions between these two ways of forming singlet states.

 The conditional probabilities discussed in section \ref{sec:Conditional-probabilities-in} can be written in terms of these building blocks.
-A more compact way to write the results is to use the building blocks to describe the transitions from $D_x(t_0)$ to $D_x(t)$.
+A more compact way to write the results is to use the building blocks to describe the transitions from $D_x(t_0)$ to $D_x(t)$:

 Using that the building blocks are defined such that they are of order $1$ in the large $N_c$ counting, we can directly recover some of the results of the previous section.

 An interesting observation is that the singlet to octet (octet to singlet) transition is zero if the expectation value of the quadrupole (inverse quadrupole) is equal to the expectation value of the square of two singlet dipoles.
 From the point of view of perturbation theory, this indicates that we have to take into account diagrams in which particles traverse the cut (in other words, connect fields on different branches of the Schwinger-Keldysh contour).